IMG_1008

 How do I register?

-August 15-September 2, 2023 Payments are accepted.
-Students who have not paid by September 2nd will be dropped.
+August 15-23, 2024 Payments are accepted.
+Students who have not paid by the August 23rd deadline will be dropped.

 Ticket Information